mir4a/mir4a.github.io/_posts/2015-07-26-freeze-javascript.markdown

 ---
 layout: post
 title:  "Freeze, javascript!"
+description: "Quick hint how to disable js for styling tooltips and other newly added DOM elements."
 categories:
   - blog
   - debug
 tags: devtools, css, javascript, jquery
 ---

 Sometimes I want to freeze time and fix some issues motionless.
-Sadly but it real life it's not possible.
+Sadly but in real life it's not possible.
 But in front-end life I can freeze some jquery plugin and do whatever I want.

 The approach described below can save some time in css customizing dynamically added DOM elements,